How to Make a Pool Noodle Ottoman

 Finished pool noodle pouf (ottoman) shown with books on top and in a room setting.

 1. Cut your fur fabric using the shape of your pouf as a guide.
-Leave an inch or two-seam allowance and 3 or more inches extra in length so the fur can tuck underneath the bottom.
-See the picture below for more on this.
+Leave a two-inch seam allowance and 3 or more inches extra in length so the fur can tuck underneath the bottom.
+See the picture below.

 2. Make sure the grain of the fur on the sides goes downward, toward the floor.